Financial Action Task Force: Black or greylisting of non-compliant nations

 In addition to FATF's "Forty plus Nine" Recommendations, in 2000 FATF issued a list of "Non-Cooperative Countries or Territories" (NCCTs), commonly called the FATF Blacklist.
 This was a list of 15 jurisdictions that, for one reason or another, FATF members believed were uncooperative with other jurisdictions in international efforts against money laundering (and, later, terrorism financing).
-Typically, this lack of cooperation manifested itself as an unwillingness or inability (frequently, a legal inability) to provide foreign law enforcement officials with information relating to bank account and brokerage records, and customer identification and beneficial owner information relating to such bank and brokerage accounts, shell company, and other financial vehicles commonly used in money laundering.
-All remaining Non-Cooperative Countries and Territories in the NCCT initiative were delisted in October 2006, however FATF continues to maintain a "blacklist" of "High Risk" jurisdictions and a "greylist" of "Jurisdictions Under Increased Monitoring", and issues updates as countries on High-risk and non-cooperative jurisdictions list have made significant improvements in standards and cooperation.
+Typically, this lack of cooperation manifested itself as an unwillingness or inability (frequently, a legal inability) to provide foreign law enforcement officials with information relating to bank account and brokerage records, and customer identification and beneficial owner information relating to such bank and brokerage accounts, shell corporations, and other financial vehicles commonly used in money laundering.
+All remaining Non-Cooperative Countries and Territories in the NCCT initiative were delisted in October 2006, however, FATF continues to maintain a "blacklist" of "High Risk" jurisdictions and a "greylist" of "Jurisdictions Under Increased Monitoring", and issues updates as countries on High-risk and non-cooperative jurisdictions list have made significant improvements in standards and cooperation.
 The FATF also issues updates to identify additional jurisdictions that pose Money Laundering/Terrorist Financing risks.

-The FATF surveyed 26 jurisdictions to check their ability and willingness to co-operate with other countries in the international fight against money laundering.
+The FATF surveyed 26 jurisdictions to check their ability and willingness to cooperate with other countries in the international fight against money laundering.
 The review contained the summaries of these surveys.
 Fifteen jurisdictions were branded "non-cooperative countries or territories", because of the high number of harmful practices identified in these jurisdictions.

 As of February 2025, countries in the blacklist are Iran, Myanmar and North Korea.
-Countries and territories in the grey list are Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Democratic Republic of the Congo, Gibraltar, Haiti, Jamaica, Jordan, Mali, Morocco, Mozambique, Panama, Philippines, Senegal, South Sudan, Syria, Tanzania, Turkey, Uganda, United Arab Emirates and Yemen.
+Countries and territories in the grey list are Algeria, Angola, Bulgaria, Burkina Faso, Cameroon, Côte d'Ivoire, Croatia, Democratic Republic of the Congo, Haiti, Kenya, Laos, Lebanon, Mali, Monaco, Mozambique, Namibia, Nepal, Nigeria, South Africa, South Sudan, Syria, Tanzania, Venezuela, Vietnam, and Yemen.

 Members and affiliate organisations

-As of October 2023, FATF has 37 countries as full members.
+As of October 2023, FATF has 38 countries as full members.
 However, through several associated regional bodies, the FATF network comprised 187 countries in total, as of 2012.
-The FATF also works in close co-operation with a number of international and regional organisations.
+The FATF also works in close cooperation with several international and regional organisations.
 Countries are subjected to evaluation by FATF to see that they are upholding laws and regulations enforced by FATF.